Escalator etiquette

 Standing on the right in the London Underground, while others walk on the left.

-Escalator etiquette is the etiquette of using escalators.
+Escalator etiquette is the etiquette of using escalators and moving walkways.
 In many places, there is a convention that people should stand on a particular side to allow other people to walk on the other side.
 Standing on the right is the most common convention, following early escalator design in London.
 In the 21st century, there have been campaigns for standing on both sides for reasons of safety or to increase capacity.

 Standing conventions

 The first escalators installed in the London Underground at Earl's Court station used the design patented by Charles Seeberger.
 These did not let the passengers dismount in the direction of travel, as currently.

 Instead, a diagonal partition shunted them off to one side while the stairs disappeared under the partition.
 The side chosen for disembarkation was the left hand side and this is the origin of their convention that riders should stand on the right, so that the walking riders would not have to cut into a standing line of people to exit.

 A study of the London Underground published in 2013 found that 74.9% stood, while the remaining 25.1% walked.

 Different regions follow different conventions: London, Hong Kong, and Osaka follow the stand-right/walk-left pattern, while in Japan (except the Kansai region), Malaysia, Singapore, Australia, and New Zealand, riders stand on the left and walk on the right.